TutorialDoctor/Software_Development/1 Learn.md

 # Printing
 ___
-The most useful instruction you can give to a computer is to tell it to **print** something to the screen.
+The most useful instruction you can give to a computer is to tell it to **print** or output something to the screen.

+You can also get input from the user.
 <pre>
 OUTPUT
 print 'Tutorial Doctor'